Ali-0111/To-Do-List/README.md

 ### Key Features <a name="key-features"></a>

-> I have made use of a couple of features mainly:
+> We have made use of a couple of features mainly:

 - **[Linters]**
 - **[HTML5]**